GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-wetlands-insight-tool-qld/_credits.md

 The Queensland Government Department of Environment and Science wetlands team promotes and delivers wetlands tools and information, enabling the delivery of Geoscience Australia DEA Wetlands Tool (QLD) capabilities.

-The Joint Remote Sensing Research Program (JRSRP) developed the Fractional Cover algorithm that is used as one of the inputs into the Wetlands Insight Tool.
+The Fractional cover (v2) algorithm is provided courtesy of the Joint Remote Sensing Research Program.
+The development of the algorithm was supported by field data collection by Australian State and Territory agencies, TERN and the National Ground Cover Monitoring Program, coordinated by ABARES.

 ## License and copyright